phoenix-4u/My-daily-learning/readme.md

 # Day 106 - 02/07/2026
 ## Dilation and Upconvolution in PyTorch
-- Dialation can be added in a Con2D by setting `dialation=2` and so on
+- Dilation can be added in a Con2D by setting `dilation=2` and so on
 - Up-convolution can be achieved using the `ConvTranspose2D` module
 - <img width="1114" height="344" alt="Screenshot 2026-07-08 at 12 16 08 AM" src="https://github.com/user-attachments/assets/9593e791-9848-4791-a3ff-87bfe369e92d" />

 # Day 105 - 01/07/2026
 ## Dilation and Upconvolution
 - Striding decreases the resolution by shrinking the image
-- Dialation is the method of padding 0s in between the kernel and keeping the parameter count the same, though this is very slow
+- Dilation is the method of padding 0s in between the kernel and keeping the parameter count the same, though this is very slow
 - <img width="1038" height="569" alt="Screenshot 2026-07-07 at 11 49 52 PM" src="https://github.com/user-attachments/assets/d7475468-bb71-40f3-a9e5-923d8be535d0" />
-- Dialation does not discard any pixels; it just skips them.
+- Dilatation does not discard any pixels; it just skips them.
 Hence, the resolution remains the same.
 - Upconvolution works by introducing 0s within the input pixels before convolution
 - <img width="1040" height="589" alt="Screenshot 2026-07-07 at 11 58 10 PM" src="https://github.com/user-attachments/assets/9143b688-bd0c-4811-90cd-40f32a9e763e" />